aia-uclouvain/pydl8.5/doc/user_guide.rst

 ``ODTClassifier`` is a sckit-learn compatible classifier.
 It can be used as any classifier of scikit-learn.
 It implements methods ``fit`` and ``predict``.
-..
-In addition, it outputs the probabilities of the prediction using the ``predict_proba`` method:
-..
-Unfortunately, predict_proba is not yet implemented

 * at ``fit``, parameters listed in the API documentation <api.html> are learned from ``X`` and ``y``;
 * at ``predict``, predictions will be computed using ``X`` using the parameters